mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 # <p align="center">DAIBOTUTEN<br>(a futures trading optimizer bot)</p>
 A bot to automatize the futures trading on Binance (twin of [Benzaiboten](https://github.com/mole3421278/Benzaiboten-spot-trading-bot))
 # Warning: The bot does NOT ALWAYS guarantee a profit and in case of market crash you can lose ALL your funds
+# DO NOT USE during Black Swan events...
 # How does it work?
 The bot finds the best cryptocurrencies to buy at each moment to resell them later.